 How long will I need to continue the medicine?

-Some medications are taken for a short while but others are taken for life.
+Some medicines are taken for a short period, but others are taken for life.

-Always check with a healthcare professional if you plan to stop taking a medication.
-Suddenly stopping some medications, such as antidepressants, might also cause certain symptoms.
+Always check with a healthcare professional if you plan to stop taking a medicine.
+Suddenly stopping some medicines, such as antidepressants, might also cause certain symptoms.

-Here are some more questions to ask your doctor before you start taking the medication.
+Here are some more questions to ask your doctor before you start taking the medicine.

 - Is the medicine for a short duration or is it expected to be for life?